MRASL/documentation/UGV/Husky/Husky.md

 ## Custom modificatons by MRASL

 In order to supply power to a Microsoft Kinect 2 during S.R.
 Manikandasriram's mapping project, an extra isolated 12V rail was required.
+On the inside of the husky you will find a [Pololu D24V150F12](https://www.pololu.com/product/2885/resources) taped to the side.
+It has it's own 5A fuse isolated from the rest of the power rails.

 ## Damage